 When using a template, don’t forget to replace the resume's contact information.
 A link to a professional website where creative work is displayed can be critical to the hiring manager for a graphic design resume.
 Additionally, linking to a completed LinkedIn profile can be helpful as well.

 After completing, compare the resume to a graphic designer resume sample provided in this guide.
 Ensure all sections have been correctly input into the resume layout and that key skills, competencies, and prior work experience are being described effectively.

 Graphic Design Resume Summary

 As a graphic designer, it’s best to write a career summary (sometimes referred to as a resume objective or resume summary) or accomplishments section on your resume.
-For a hiring manager, it’s better to see how you can use your design skills to produce business outcomes than to see a demonstration of your creative abilities on your resume, for example, a very creative or unique layout.
+A hiring manager should see how you can use your design skills to produce business outcomes than to demonstrate your creative abilities on your resume, for example, a very creative or unique layout.